flatironinstitute/sciware/20_Documentation/main.md

 ## Won't talk about today, but related & important

-- writing tests for your code/function (even can integrate into docs)
+- writing tests for your code/function (can integrate into docs)
-- choosing a good interface (API) for your code/func: what args?
+- choosing a good interface (API) for your code/func
 - um, your algorithms :)  (the body of your code)
 - good commenting of code, but...
    - comments are not docs! user should *not* have to look down there!
-- discussion/documentation of bugs (eg git Issues)
+- discussion/documentation of bugs (eg GitHub Issues)
 - academic papers showcasing your package